mome44/Tesi_laurea/Appunti/Evaluation.md

 ----
 _AL-QASIDA: Analyzing LLM Quality and Accuracy Systematically in  Dialectal Arabic_

 They want to evaluate the text generation and understanding of arabic dialect.

-Dataset:
+DA is dialectal arabic.

+Dataset for evaluation
+1) cross lingual prompts or user english input requesting specific DA varieties;
+2) Monolingual prompts so user in dialect requesting various DA varieties.
+3) Bitextual prompts to ask for translation
-To create the questions they used an existing english question dataset, and replaced the language name with the arabic variety.
+The cross-lingual promptswere adapted from Marchisio et al an english llm prompts by replacing the language name with the arabic variety.
 Es. can you give me a text in \__ ?
+The monolingual evaluation is used to measure how well the llm matches the user's input DA variety, so it must be composed of prompt.
-They used a monolingual dialectal text to create prompt, turning sentences into realistic instructions.
+They used a monolingual dialectal text to create prompt, tuning sentences into realistic instructions.

+For the *fidelity* they require a NADI (the task of identifying the arabic variety) model to identify a llm outputs.
+Then there is the definition of the Nadi score, since for classification if there is a "wrong label" before it din't take distance into account.

+Understanding: DA -> english translation, they use metrics such as bleu chrF.
+In addition they asked annotators to evaluet the understanding by evaluating directly how much the fidelity task responces fulfilled the requests.

 Task:

+They used Command R+ base, LLama 3.1 both instruct and base models.
+Command R base.

 They did instruction tuning using different prompts.
 The dialects have to satisfy the following criteria:
 - Fidelity: can llm identify and produce the correct DA variety, when asked?
 - Understanding: Can it understand prompts in the DA variety?
 - Quality: this encompass the fluency and also the semantic accuracy.
 - Diglossia: translating between msa and dialects.

 Evaluation:

 For fidelity they did classification